locationtech/geomesa/docs/tutorials/geomesa-examples-authorizations.rst

     }

 When a GeoMesa ``DataStore`` is instantiated, it will scan for available service providers.
-Third-party implementations can be enabled by simply placing them on the classpath.
+Third-party implementations can be enabled by placing them on the classpath and including a special service descriptor file.
 See the Oracle
 `Javadoc <http://docs.oracle.com/javase/7/docs/api/javax/imageio/spi/ServiceRegistry.html>`__
 for details on implementing a service provider.